ChanthMiao/ghc-wiki-mirror/javascript.md

 ## Garbage collection

-Reusing Javascript’s garbage collector (e.g. ghcjs) or not (e.g. Asterius)?
+Reusing JavaScript’s garbage collector (e.g. ghcjs) or not (e.g. Asterius)?

 Approaches that reuse the native RTS benefit from the native GC implementations (non-moving, staged, etc.).
 - Do they make sense for a JS/WebAssembly target?